atikhobaev/fh6-scenic-navigator/README.md

 > [!NOTE]
 > FH6 Scenic Navigator is a personal pet project and is not affiliated with Microsoft, Xbox, Playground Games, Turn 10 Studios, or the Forza brand.

-☕ If you enjoyed the video and want to support more content, you can buy me a coffee here: https://dalink.to/bazaz
+☕ If you enjoyed and want to support, you can buy me a coffee here: https://dalink.to/bazaz
 Thank you for supporting me ❤️